ericgj/json-schema-valid/Readme.md

   Add custom format validation function or regular expression to match.
   Note specifying a regular expression here is essentially like having named schema `pattern` properties.

-### Validator.emitter()

-  Returns a (singleton) Emitter instance, used by default when a validator is not initialized with an external emitter.

 ### Correlation#validate( [desc:String], [callback:Function] )